veben/veben.github.io/_posts/2024-05-30-mario-tf-civo-k8s.md

 }
 ```

-## Deployment
+## Deploying
 - If you have not defined it in the `terraform.tfvars` file, save the Civo API key as an environment variable (replace **** with your actual Civo API key):
 ```sh
 export TF_VAR_api_key=****
 ```
-- Initialize Terraform, plan the deployment, and apply the configuration:
+- Initialize Terraform, plan the deployment, and apply the configurations:
 ```sh
 terraform init
 terraform plan